Tony Meehan: Death

 On 29 November 2005, BBC News quoted Bruce Welch as saying that Meehan had died the previous day, as a result of head injuries, following a fall down the main staircase at his London flat in Maida Vale.
 Meehan died at St Mary's Hospital, Paddington, London.

-At his death, Meehan had been twice married and had seven children.
+At his death, Meehan had been twice married and had seven children, including pop singer Siobhan de Maré.